gabrielarpm/Password/README.md

-Created a program using C++ to check the strength of a password based on complex criteria.
+I created a program using C++ to check the strength of a password based on complex criteria.